luke2533/Oceania-Airlines/README.md

 Issue - Home page carousel causes unnecessary problems with breakpoints

 Fix - Remove carousel and leave the video

+### 6.12 Small touch ups to contact us form, progress on breakpoints flight info

+Additions:

+- Small additions to the contact us form
+- Progress on breakpoints with table on the flight info page

+Issues - Problem with table stretching page dimensions on tablet and mobile versions

+Fix - Working on fix currently

 ## 7.0 Deployment